 Step 6 – Take a Consensus Check

-Once each alternative is delineated and summarized, check to determine if consensus has been reached.
+Once each alternative is delineated and summarized, check to determine if a consensus has been reached.
 If consensus has been reached, you will be able to move on.
-If consensus has not been reached, you will want to move to other consensus building techniques.
+If consensus has not been reached, you will want to move to other consensus-building techniques.